wso2/docs-is/en/docs/learn/consent-management-with-single-sign-on.md

         [Consent management](../../learn/user-portal/#consent-management)
         .

-    -   The application requires new mandatory claims that the user has not consented to previously.
-If the service provider requests for any new mandatory claim values, the user will only be prompted to provide consent for the newly added mandatory claims
+    -   The application requires new claim that the user has not consented previously.
+If the service provider requests for any  claim values, the user will only be prompted to provide consent for the newly added claims.

 ### Trying out consent management for SSO